unsorted/skunkies/_posts/01_react-state.md

   picture: '/assets/authors/sebastien.jpg'
 ---

-Yep it's 2020, nice to write a sumup of the react state at @sortlist.
+Yep 2020 is almost over, nice to write a sumup of the react state at @sortlist.
 So let's dig into it with Georges Benson in the background, cause it's sunny today.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/iQ1qpwkXXqM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="youtube-iframe-embed" src="https://www.youtube-nocookie.com/embed/iQ1qpwkXXqM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Introduction